ibm-cloud-docs/satellite/host-baremetal.md

 {: #bare-metal-attach}

 Follow these general steps to attach your bare metal servers to your location.
-These steps might vary, depending on your specific hardware.
+Steps vary depending on your specific hardware.
 For a complete tutorial, see [Attaching {{site.data.keyword.cloud_notm}} Bare Metal Servers for Classic hosts](/docs/satellite?topic=satellite-assign-bare-metal).

 1. [Download a Red Hat CoreOS ISO](https://mirror.openshift.com/pub/openshift-v4/x86_64/dependencies/rhcos/){: external}.
 Find the corresponding ISO version that matches the {{site.data.keyword.redhat_openshift_notm}} version that you want to use.
 For example, if you want to use version 4.11, [download a version of RHCOS for 4.11](https://mirror.openshift.com/pub/openshift-v4/x86_64/dependencies/rhcos/4.11/){: external}, such as `rhcos-4.11.9-x86_64-live.x86_64.iso`.
 2. Log in to your bare metal server.